 Several ARM SCM case studies have been organized with multi-authored publications.
 The first case used data from the ARM June 1995 SGP IOP (Ghan et al. 2000).
 SCMs and CRMs were used to simulate summertime continental convection.
 This case study settled the subsequent methods of how SCMs are run using observationally derived forcing data.
 Main results from the paper include the relative superior performance of the CRMs to SCMs, thus justifying the use of CRM results to improve SCMs.

 Second ARM SCM case study by Xie et al. (2002) used the summer 1997 SGP IOP as a follow up of Ghan et al. (2000).
-It was shown that deficiencies in convective triggering mechanisms were ne of the major reasons of model biases.
+It was shown that deficiencies in convective triggering mechanisms were one of the major reasons of model biases.
 Using a triggering mechanism based solely on the vertical integral of parcel buoyant energy results in overactive convection, which in turn leads to large systematic warm/dry biases in the troposphere.
 It is also shown that a non-penetrative convection scheme can underestimate the depth of instability for midlatitude convection, which leads to large systematic cold/moist biases in the troposphere.
 All models significantly underestimate the surface stratiform precipitation.

 Another ARM case study was published by Lenderink et al. (2004) using ARM June 1997 measurements to evaluate the SCM simulation of diurnal shallow convection.
 They found that the SCMs could be grouped in two different classes: one class with too strong mixing by the turbulence scheme, the other class with too strong activity by the convection scheme.
 They also showed that the coupling between (subcloud) turbulence and the convection scheme plays a crucial role.

 The fourth ARM SCM case study was led by Xie et al. (2005) who used the ARM March 2000 SGP cloud IOP to investigate the parameterizations of frontal clouds.
-Most SCMs were found to underestimate cloud water and with huge biases of both signs in cloud ice.
+Most SCMs were found to underestimate cloud water and to contain huge biases in cloud ice of both signs.
 The SCMs overall underestimate middle clouds, which also appeared in CRMs.
 They attributed some of these biases to the lack of subgrid-scale dynamical

-A case study for the ARM Mixed-Phase Arctic Cloud Experiment (MPACE) was reported by Klein et al. (2010) Morrison et al. (2010).
+A case study for the ARM Mixed-Phase Arctic Cloud Experiment (MPACE) was reported by Morrison et al. (2010).
 They showed that for single-layer clouds, the simulated ice water path is generally consistent with observed values, the median SCM and CRM liquid water path is a factor-of-three smaller than observed.
 For multi-level clouds, however, the models generally overestimate liquid water path and strongly underestimate ice water path.
 Models with more sophisticated, two-moment treatment of cloud microphysics were found to produce a somewhat smaller liquid water path closer to observations.